Firestorm-01/watchdog/README.md

 # WatchDog

-A Chrome extension (Manifest V3) that monitors any element on any webpage for changes and alerts you via system notifications.
+⚠️Entire project needs to be tested before usage.needs fixes A Chrome extension (Manifest V3) that monitors any element on any webpage for changes and alerts you via system notifications.

 ## Features